d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 This turns out to be a recurring theme in deep learning.
-For reasons that are not yet well-characterized theoretically, various sources of noise in optimization often lead to faster training and less overfitting.
-While traditional machine learning theorists might buckle at this characterization, this variation appears to act as a form of regularization.
+For reasons that are not yet well-characterized theoretically, various sources of noise in optimization often lead to faster training and less overfitting: this variation appears to act as a form of regularization.
-In some preliminary research, :cite:`Teye.Azizpour.Smith.2018` and :cite:`Luo.Wang.Shao.ea.2018` relate the properties of BN to Bayesian Priors and penalties respectively.
+In some preliminary research, :cite:`Teye.Azizpour.Smith.2018` and :cite:`Luo.Wang.Shao.ea.2018` relate the properties of batch normalization to Bayesian priors and penalties respectively.
-In particular, this sheds some light on the puzzle of why BN works best for moderate minibatches sizes in the $50$–$100$ range.
+In particular, this sheds some light on the puzzle of why batch normalization works best for moderate minibatches sizes in the $50 \sim 100$ range.

-Fixing a trained model, you might (rightly) think that we would prefer to use the entire dataset to estimate the mean and variance.
+Fixing a trained model, you might think that we would prefer using the entire dataset to estimate the mean and variance.
 Once training is complete, why would we want the same image to be classified differently, depending on the batch in which it happens to reside?
-During training, such exact calculation is infeasible because the activations for all data examples change every time we update our model.
+During training, such exact calculation is infeasible because the intermediate variables for all data examples change every time we update our model.
-However, once the model is trained, we can calculate the means and variances of each layer's activations based on the entire dataset.
+However, once the model is trained, we can calculate the means and variances of each layer's variables based on the entire dataset.
-Indeed this is standard practice for models employing batch normalization and thus BN layers function differently in *training mode* (normalizing by minibatch statistics) and in *prediction mode* (normalizing by dataset statistics).
+Indeed this is standard practice for models employing batch normalization and thus batch normalization layers function differently in *training mode* (normalizing by minibatch statistics) and in *prediction mode* (normalizing by dataset statistics).